-Finding #2021-002 City of Calabasas Compliance Reference Section B(II)(1) Expenditure Plan (Form One) of the Measure R Local Return Program Guidelines state that "To maintain eligibility and meet Measure R LR program compliance requirements, jurisdictions shall submit to Metro an Expenditure Plan (Form One) annually by August 1st of each year.
-Expenditure Plan (Form One) provides a listing of projects funded with Measure R LR funds along with estimated expenditures for the year.
+Finding #2021-002 City of Lawndale Compliance Reference Section XXV Administrative, Expenditure Plan (Form M-One) of the Measure M Local Return Program Guidelines state that, "To maintain legal eligibility and meet Measure M LR program compliance requirements, Jurisdiction shall submit to Metro an Expenditure Plan (Form M-One), annually, by August 1st of each year".
+"Expenditure Plan (Form M-One) provides a listing of projects funded with Measure M LR funds along with estimated expenditures for the year.
 For both operating and capital projects, Part I is to be filled out.
-For capital projects (projects over \$250,000), Part II is required.
-Pursuant to AB2321, Metro will provide LR funds to a capital project or program sponsor who submits the required expenditure plan.
-Condition The City claimed expenditures under MRLRF Project Code 630, Direct Administration, totaling \$29,039 with no prior approval from Metro.
-Although we found the expenditures to be eligible for Local Return funding, the project had no prior approval from Metro.
-This is a repeat finding from prior years' audits.
-Cause The City was in transition staff wise.
-Information was not properly communicated.
-Effect The City claimed expenditures totaling \$29,039 prior to approval from Metro.
-Lack of prior approvals results in noncompliance with the Guidelines.
-Recommendation We recommend that the City establish procedures and internal controls to ensure that approval is obtained from Metro prior to spending on any Measure R-funded projects.
-Management's Response The City agrees with the findings.
-The City will establish procedures and internal controls to ensure that approval is obtained from Metro prior to spending on any Measure R-funded projects.
-Finding Corrected During the Audit Metro Program Manager granted a retroactive approval of the said project on November 23, 2021.
+Part II is to be filled out for capital projects (projects over \$250,000).
+Metro will provide LR funds to a capital project or program sponsor who submits the required expenditure plan".
+Condition The City claimed expenditures for the following MMLRF projects with no prior approval from Metro: a.
+Project 705, Street Improvements, totaling \$354,000; and b.
+Project 640, Administration, totaling \$334.
+Although we found the expenditures to be eligible for Local Return funding, these projects had no prior approval from Metro.
+Cause The City was unfamiliar with the new process due to staff turnover and a new system for reporting to Metro.
+Effect The City claimed expenditures totaling \$354,334 prior to approval from Metro.
+Lack of prior approval results in noncompliance.
+Recommendation We recommend the City establish procedures and internal controls to ensure that approval is obtained from Metro prior to spending on Measure M-funded projects.

+Finding #2021-002 (Continued) City of Lawndale Management's Response The City agrees with the auditor's findings and recommended actions to establish procedures and internal controls to ensure that approval is obtained from Metro prior to spending on Measure M-funded projects.
+The City will establish internal controls to ensure that prior to the City budgeting a project or expenditure, that the project or expenditure be approved by Metro.
+This will prevent requisitions/purchase orders and expenditures to being incurred prior to Metro approval.
+Finding Corrected During the Audit Metro Program Manager granted a retroactive approval of the said projects on October 13, 2021.
 No additional follow up is required.